 Mild steel is used in several industries, such as furniture production, fencing and agriculture, automotive, pipelines, etc. It is preferred due to its bendability, which allows it to be shaped in different parts.

-Also since the mild steel parts attached last long and are made for daily use, it makes preferred raw materials in industrial applications.
+Also, since the mild steel parts attached last long and are made for daily use, it make preferred raw materials in industrial applications.

 Mild Steel and Stainless Steel Prices